 Concentrate Pen Guide

-Concentrate pen vaporizers (or "wax pens") are the fastest and easiest way to enjoy botanical extracts and concentrates on the go.
+Concentrate pen vaporizers (also known as "dab pens" or "wax pens") are the fastest and easiest way to enjoy botanical extracts and concentrates on the go.
 Small enough to fit in your pocket, concentrate pens allow you to discreetly medicate at a moment's notice while you're out and about.

 Concentrate pen vaporizers have come a long way since their introduction back in 2009.
 Today many of them are considered some of the best portable vaporizers available.
 While the way in which these units function has more or less stayed the same, the technology utilized and materials they're constructed from have drastically changed.
 New features like advanced atomizers, variable voltage batteries and improved build quality have made the latest generation of concentrate pen vapes more versatile, reliable, and powerful than ever before.